skip-mev/connect/README.md

   provider along with a mock implementation.
 * `client/local.go`: A local client that is used to communicate with an ABCI++ application.
+* `client/grpc.go`: A gRPC client that is used to communicate with an ABCI++ application.
+* `abci/vote_ext.go`: A vote extension handler implementation.

 The following components are still in progress or need to be implemented completely: